tbttin/dotfiles/README.md

 # About

-Everything is collected from the Internet by me.
+Everything is just collected from the Internet by me.

 Why Git bare?
-It's _simple_!

-[durdn's dotfies
-tutorial](https://www.atlassian.com/git/tutorials/dotfiles "durdn's
-tutorial") - a good dotfiles introduction, it brought me here by the way.
+It's _simple_! [durdn's dotfies tutorial](https://www.atlassian.com/git/tutorials/dotfiles "durdn's tutorial") - a really good dotfiles introduction, it brought me here by the way.

 I use these programs (default on Arch Linux):